savonet/blog/_posts/2024-02-05-liquidsoap-v2.2.4.md

 One issue that was causing a lot of pain was the presence of some audio artifact in some `crossfade` transitions.
 This was reported in [#3318](https://github.com/savonet/liquidsoap/issues/3318).

-The curprit turned out to be a tiny missed amount of data when the `add` operator was updated to support tracks and muxing.
+The culprit turned out to be a tiny missed amount of data when the `add` operator was updated to support tracks and muxing.
 During each streaming cycle. liquidsoap fills a frame that is usually about `0.04s` long.
 When adding data from two sources, the new code was only adding the min of the two source's frame data, leading to tiny amount of audio data, perhaps about `0.01s` or less, missing.